Aseel-Sh/HackUNT/README.md

 - **User Activity Tracking**:
   - Implement activity tracking to monitor user engagement, providing insights into user behavior and feature usage.

-- **In-App Meeting Attendance**:
-  - Allow users to join meetings directly within the application, potentially with integrated video or audio functionality.

-- **Calendar View for Meetings**:
-  - Provide a calendar view where users can easily see all scheduled meetings, view details, and manage their schedule.

 ---